Thorney Technologies Continues Share Buy-Back

 Thorney Technologies Limited (AU:TEK) has released an update.

-Thorney Technologies Ltd has announced an update on its ongoing stock buy-back program, revealing the purchase of 180,000 ordinary fully paid shares on the previous day.
-This buy-back is part of a series of daily notifications, showing the company’s continued effort to repurchase its shares from the market.
-The total number of shares bought back to date now stands at 1,128,292.
+Thorney Technologies Ltd has provided an update on its ongoing stock buy-back program, with 180,000 ordinary fully paid shares bought back on the previous day.
+The announcement on May 29, 2024, follows the company’s latest buy-back activity, bringing the total number of shares repurchased to 1,308,292.
+This step is part of Thorney Technologies’ strategy to manage its share capital effectively.

 For further insights into AU:TEK stock, check out TipRanks’ Stock Analysis page.